IshanAgr123/Store-Inventory-Demand-Forecasting/README.md

 # Store Inventory Demand Analysis & Optimization

-Forecasting product demand and optimizing store inventory using classical time-series models and gradient boosting, with an SQL/Excel reporting layer and an interactive Power BI dashboard for tracking sales, stock, and stockout risk.
+Forecasting product demand and optimizing store inventory using classical time-series models and gradient boosting, with an SQL/Excel reporting layer for tracking sales, stock, and stockout risk.

 > **Status:** Self-project · **Goal:** reduce stockouts and lost sales through better
 > demand forecasting and a data-driven reorder policy.